mwarman/nestjs-playground/.github/instructions/src.instructions.md

 - Each feature should live inside its own module under `src/modules`.
 Avoid mixing responsibilities.
 - Always use DTOs (`class-validator`) for request validation.
 Avoid using raw objects directly in controllers.
 - Controllers should handle request/response, while business logic should reside in services.
+- Controllers should use Swagger decorators for API documentation.
 - Use NestJS’ DI system rather than manually instantiating classes.
 - Use global exception filters or custom exceptions to ensure consistent API error responses.
 - Load environment variables via `@nestjs/config` and centralize configs in `src/config`.